risc0/demos/zk-kyc/README.md

 ### ID.me Developer Account

-This demo requires a ID.me developer account.
+This demo requires an ID.me developer account.
 You will also need an account to generate a client ID and secret to enable Sign-In-With-ID.me with OIDC.
 You can find more information about ID.me integration [here](https://developers.id.me/documentation) and the corresponding OIDC documentation [here](https://developers.id.me/documentation/federated-protocols/oidc).

 ### Etherscan API Key